Table of Contents

 What is an IFSC Code?

-IFSC, short for the Indian Financial System Code is an 11-digit alphanumeric code unique to each bank branch in India, which is used for online money transfers through NEFT, RTGS and IMPS.
+The full form of IFSC is Indian Financial System Code.
+It is an 11-digit alphanumeric code unique to each bank branch in India, which is used for online money transfers through National Electronic Funds Transfer (NEFT), Real Time Gross Settlement (RTGS), and Immediate Payment Service (IMPS) systems.
 IFSC helps identify the source and destination bank branches for transactions.

 Indian Financial System Code (IFSC) Format